TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    This type has a single value.
 There is a single object with this value.
 This object is accessed through the built-in name ``None``.
-It is used to signify the absence of a value in many situations, e.g., it is returned from functions that don't explicitly return anything.
+It is used to signify the absence of a value in many situations, e.g., it is returned kutoka functions that don't explicitly return anything.
 Its truth value is false.

 NotImplemented